project-spacelord/acsac22-ae/doc-src/server.md

 The serving location should be where `.lz4` compressed user images are.

-Spacelord's storage encryption currently relies on iSCSI and WireGuard.
+Spacelord's remote encrypted storage utilizes iSCSI and WireGuard.
 We provide a qcow virtual disk image for the storage server.
 Download `storage-server/run-storage-server.sh` and `storage-server.qcow2.lz4`
 in the same directory and execute `run-storage-server.sh` to run the storage server.